What is Proofreading?

 Proofreading originally referred to the late-stage correcting of material that had already been professionally set in lead type.
 These days, proofreading usually means the final checking process for any text-based information.

 The purpose of proofreading is to identify any mistakes that may have slipped through the editing process.
-These include:

 - spelling, punctuation and grammatical errors (such as hyphenation, capitalisation, shortened forms and abbreviations)

 - mistakes in word usage (for example, the use of ‘to’ instead of ‘too’)

 - typos, including incorrect font size or styling (italics or bold typeface)

 - formatting errors such as word or line spacing (kerning and leading), pagination and chapter numbering.